hashicorp/design-system/website/docs/icons/usage-guidelines/partials/guidelines/overview.md

 | <= 20px               | 16px                     |
 | >= 21px               | 24px*                    |

-*If 24px seems too large, consider using the 16px Helios icon and reworking the interface for a better fit.
+*If 24px seems too large, consider using the 16px icon and reworking the interface for a better fit.

 ## Resources